Why Do Cats Have Whiskers on Their Eyebrows?

 Because there are so many nerves right around a cat’s whiskers, too much touching can be painful or stressful for your cat.
 You should never pull on your cat’s whiskers—that’s even more painful than pulling on their other hair!
 You might also notice that some cats avoid deep food and water dishes.
 If the dishes are deep enough that your cat has to stick its whole face in the bowl and trigger the whiskers, it might decide that stealing water from the toilet is a better option.
 Switching your cat’s dish for a shallower bowl will solve that problem.

 Finally, you might wonder what happens if something cuts off or tears out your cat’s whiskers.
-The good news is that since the whiskers themselves are just made of hair, they’ll grow back.
-Within a couple of months, your cat will be back to normal.
+The good news is that since the whiskers themselves are made of keratin, just like hair, they’ll grow back.
+Within a couple of weeks, your cat will be back to normal.
 But you shouldn’t ever cut off whiskers on purpose.
-That’s because your cat relies on them so much—almost like a sixth sense.
-Losing them can be disorienting for your cat, and until they grow back your cat will be missing that extra warning system to keep them safe.
+Your cat relies on them so much, they’re almost like a sixth sense.
+Losing them can be disorienting for your cat, and until they grow back, your cat will be missing that extra warning system to navigate the world safely.

 Last Thoughts

 Eyebrow whiskers are beautiful, but they’re not just there for looks!
-These whiskers are a very important part of your cat’s sense of touch.
+These whiskers are a very important part of your cat’s sense of touch and perception of objects around them.
 They help your cat get around in the dark and keep their eyes safe from danger.
 They also offer a great window into your cat’s mood.
 With all these incredible purposes, we are sure glad that our cats have them!

 Featured Image Credit: 12222786, Pixabay